SoftwareAG/cumulocity-sample-react-library/README.md

 	```
 3. We need to add a block of code to authenticate the user on cumulocity platform so that our library can consume inventory apis.

-#### Replace the code in App.tsx file in your react app project with the below block of code.
+#### Replace the code in file in your react app project with the below block of code

 	```